-This chart depicts Stanford's publicly reported and third-party verified Scope 1 and 2 emissions over time.
-These are the emissions associated with Stanford's building energy consumption, fleet fuel usage, and process and fugitive emissions.
-The chart does not include indirect Scope 3 emissions associated with commuters and air travel.
-View Scope 3 emissions trends here.
+This chart depicts Stanford's publicly reported and third-party verified Scope 1 and 2 emissions over time, which capture emissions associated with Stanford's building energy consumption, fleet fuel usage, and process and fugitive emissions.
+It does not include indirect Scope 3 emissions, which are currently under evaluation by the university's Scope 3 Emissions Program.